The American Four Square Home – A Timeless Part of Haverhill’s Housing Inventory

 The American Four Square Shapes the City of Haverhill MA

 Four Square Colonials can be found all over the city of Haverhill MA from the rural outlying areas to the more densely populated area around Haverhill’s downtown.
-And just like much of the industrialized cities of America, Haverhill needed to house the workers of the bustling mills..
-As pointed out they were economical easy to build and were attractive.
+And just like much of the industrialized cities of America, Haverhill needed to house the workers of the bustling mills.
+As pointed out they were economical, easy to build, and attractive.

-Many streets in the village of Bradford, south of the river in Haverhill are lined with the American four-square homes.
-Bradford was a quick walk to Haverhill’s downtown which housed many of the cities shoe manufacturers and tanneries.
+Many streets in the village of Bradford, south of the river in Haverhill are lined with American Four Square homes.
+Bradford was a quick walk to Haverhill’s downtown which housed many of the city’s shoe manufacturers and tanneries.

-Other foursquare’s may require a rehab with some of the last updates going back to the ’40s or ’50s.
-Remember the early Four Square homes probably did not have central plumbing, heating and electricity and may have been retrofitted several times over its life.
+Other foursquares may require rehabilitation with some of the last updates going back to the ’40s or ’50s.
+Remember the early Four Square homes probably did not have central plumbing, heating, and electricity and may have been retrofitted several times throughout their life.

-You may still find the old floor grates from the basement through the second floor that heated the house from a central coal furnace and only heated by the house through the rising heat from the basement.
+You may still find the old floor grates from the basement through the second floor that heated the house from a central coal furnace.
 Others may still have old gas pipes for lighting in the walls prior to being retrofitted with electricity.

 Summary